 Kindergarten Field Day: Tuesday, May 14th: AM classes will be from 10-11 am.
 PM classes will be from 2-3 pm.
 We will return to class afterwards and close with some core knowledge learning.
 Regular school day before and after this event.
 Children can wear sports clothing (modest, that meet school standards of covered midriff, long shorts, no tank tops.)
-Parents are welcome to attend.
+Parents are welcome to attend and can meet us out at the back field.
 We will have 6th grade students assisting at stations.
+There is no 'Field Day' shirt for kindergarten.

 End of School Kinder Picnic (Kinder last day): Wednesday, May 22nd.
-Students and families are invited to join us for this last day.
+Students and parents, along with siblings not in school are invited to join us for this last day.
 We usually meet at Fox Run Park and spend 2 1⁄2 -3 hours there as families.
 Bring snacks or lunch and a blanket or chairs to sit on.
 We will play games similar to our Date with Dad night.
 Each child is recognized up front and given a certificate.
 A parent permission form with details will come home - if you need to give permission to another adult to be in charge of your child, that can be noted on the form.
+Note - IF a grandparent or another adult other than yourself or another class parent is going to be in charge of your child, that person will need to come by school that day and sign in with our kiosk so that they are in our system.